by J.M. Arlen

 Chapter 1.
 An Unlikely Thief.

-Streaks of bright color began to spear across the stars like strokes of thin ink, leaving long ribbons upon the darkness of a sky inhabited by wide galaxies: rolling clouds of green and blue smoke.
-There were silver trails, yellow trails, orange, brown, sapphire, crimson, golden: all burning to paint the blackened sky with tens of thousand of different shades, like an artist leaving his signature upon a singular moment in time, a beautiful wash of sparks and long lines as if the aurora had begun to cry, unfathomable and utterly mysterious to the minds of those who watched from far below.
-A sketch of pure accident.
+Streaks of color began to spear across the stars, like strokes of thin ink, leaving long ribbons upon the darkness of a sky inhabited by wide galaxies: rolling clouds of green and blue smoke.
+There were silver trails, yellow trails, orange, brown, sapphire, crimson, golden: all burning to paint the blackened sky with tens of thousand of different shades, like an artist leaving his signature upon a singular moment in time, a wash of sparks and long lines as if the aurora had begun to cry, unfathomable and utterly mysterious to the minds of those who watched from far below -- A sketch of pure accident.

 Never had the people of this land witnessed such an event, nor anyone else in their long forgotten timeline.
 It was unique, special--an anomaly: one moment that would go on to change their history forevermore.
 An act that would begin a new chapter in the story of a land that had been ruled by silence for as long as it had existed.

-Beneath the streaks of color lay an island alone in the sea, shaped by its hundreds of tall mountains and snowy peaks, carved by the teeth of rock and plates stabbing up from the skin of the earth’s crust; a palette of wide open grasslands and hilly terrain peppered with boulders of rock and glass.
+Beneath the streaks of color lay an island alone in the sea, shaped by its hundreds of tall mountains and snowy peaks, carved into sections by the teeth of rock and plates stabbing up from the skin of the earth’s crust; a palette of wide open grasslands and hilly terrain peppered with boulders of rock and glass.
 A place of sheer cliffs and long gorges as high and sharp as the oldest glaciers inhabiting the sea.
 A land of valleys, and streams, and ports.
 A wilderness of forests and cities filled with life.
 A world of immense energy, untold mystery, and pristine innocence--until tonight.
 Tonight the silence would be broken.

-The world had grown dark.
+The skies had grown dark.
 Only in moonlight could the land beneath the stars be seen.
-Talmoria: that was what this place was called, an island of peaceful existence, seperated from time by a long divide of draining darkness.
-The people who lived here here had no knowledge of the world beyond their home, their skies, other than that it existed and was forever dark and mysterious to them.
-But tonight it would deliver a gift that would permanently alter that perspective.
-A hard lesson sent from beyond the stars by a species lost to time.
+Talmoria: that was what this place was called, an island of peaceful existence, separated from time by a long divide of draining darkness.
+The people that lived here had no knowledge of the worlds beyond their home, their skies, other than that they existed and were forever dark and mysterious to them.
+But tonight the world beyond their world would deliver a gift -- a gift that would permanently alter that perspective forever.
+A hard lesson sent from beyond the stars.

-The rain of colors sparked and hissed upon the atmosphere with flame and intense heat as thousands of burning orbs fell farther and farther towards the ground.
+The rain of colors in the stars sparked and hissed upon the atmosphere with flame and intense heat as thousands of burning orbs dashed across the sky, falling farther and farther towards the ground.
 Some trails shattered mid-air, bursting into clouds of glowing dust and hazy light that dispersed long before the streaks could reach the Earth.
 But those that pierced the planet's shield of magnetic energy and dense air found a world waiting all too eagerly for their arrival.

 The rain of Crystals began to pound the raw landscape into a boiling sea of smoke and flame, each explosion a different color.
 The impacts were like footfalls from a stampede of stone titans, marching across the land, shaking the Earth to its very core.
 And then, as quickly as the performance had begun, it was over, and the island grew quiet once again.